Warsaw, family time and the wedding – Poland (part 2)

 This post-war uprising monument is quite stunning and worth a visit.
 It is a tribute to the Polish insurgents who fought in the failed attempt to end their city’s Nazi occupation in 1944.
 Those were the most important and devastating times for Warsaw and Poland.
 Very interesting and amazing to read if you haven’t already.
 Click here for more!

-Driving through Poland is quite easy these days and most of the time I was on the highway.
-There is still plenty of road works and new highways being build but there is no other way around it.
-Luckily I had time and patience (maybe).
+Driving through Poland is quite easy and most of the time I was on the new highways.
+There is still plenty of road works but it is still faster than the country roads.
+And we know all about them in eastern southern Europe – Escaping the rain into Greece.
+Luckily I had time and patience.

 Family time and the wedding